 Unexcused Absences (UNX): Any absence not listed under the Excused Absence category.
 Such absences count toward the Attendance limit of ten (10) absences per semester.
-Work assigned during unexcused absences may, or may not, receive credit.
+Work assigned during unexcused absences may receive credit.

 Field Trips (FTR): Field trips are designed to enhance classroom instruction and are not considered an absence.